+This Bisquick Strawberry Shortcake is an easy, classic dessert that comes together fast and tastes like something you spent way more time on.
 This recipe is a simplified twist on our classic Strawberry Shortcake but has all the same delicious flavors.
-Because we LOVE strawberries, it’s a go-to summertime dessert!
+With tender biscuits, sweet strawberries, and fluffy whipped cream, it’s a go-to treat for warm days and family gatherings.

-• A super quick treat.
-From start to finish this easy dessert is ready to enjoy in UNDER 20 minutes!
+• Quick and Easy Dessert.
+From start to finish, this easy dessert is ready to enjoy in UNDER 20 minutes!

 How to Make Bisquick Strawberry Shortcake

-2. BATTER.
-In a large bowl, stir in the Bisquick mix, milk, 3 tablespoons sugar, and butter.
+BATTER.
+In a separate bowl, stir in the Bisquick mix, milk, 3 tablespoons sugar, and butter.
 Mix until soft and forms a dough.

-5. SERVE.
-Split the biscuits in half and fill them with cream and berries.
+SERVE.
+Split the biscuits in half and fill with cream and berries.
 Top with cream and berries as well.
 Enjoy!

-• This dough is not super sticky but should hold together.
+• Don’t Overmix Dough: Mix just until combined to keep the biscuits soft.
+This dough is not super sticky, but should hold together.
 If needed, we add a little bit of milk to get the right consistency.

-• When making the whipped cream, soft peaks will droop slightly when you lift the beaters.
-For more tips see our Whipped Cream recipe.
+• Whipped Cream: When making the whipped cream, soft peaks will droop slightly when you lift the beaters.
+For more tips, see our Whipped Cream recipe.

 5 from 36 votes